 If your competent with modulation as well, you will find dominant chords to be a fine substitute for nearly any chord within your progressions.
 I personally like to utilize dominant 7ths and diminished 7ths to go between keys (will demonstrate in a later lesson).

-Putting the theory aside for a moment, give our exercise below a practice for 5 minutes before continuing.
+Putting the theory aside for a moment, give our exercise below a practice for 5 minutes.

 Quick Tip: To get the smooth tone out of your comping chords, it is best to play without a guitar pick. instead, gently pluck the strings with the soft pads at your finger tips.
 Our example below would delegate your thumb to the A string, index finger to your D string, middle finger to your G string and your ring finger to your b string; but expect to use your pinky to finger pick in other practices.